 2012-13: Gillies took over as the starting goalie for Providence in his freshman season; appearing in 35 games for the Friars.
 He won a gold medal with the USA team at the 2013 World Junior Championship.
 Gillies was 17-12-6 with 5 shutouts and had a 2.08 goals against and .931 save percentage.
 Providence finished in a three-way tie for third in Hockey East and lost to regular season champion Massachusetts-Lowell, 2-1, in the Hockey East semifinals.
 Gillies appeared in one game as a back up to John Gibson (Anaheim) at the WJC; stopping all 7 shots he faced in 20 minutes of action.

 Gillies is a big goaltender who primarily plays a butterfly style.
 He doesn't sit back in his crease, instead challenging shooters and doing a good job of playing the angles.
-Gillies could stand to work on his rebound control, and as with any younger, lanky player, he'll need to become more comfortable in his body and improve his footwork.
-But in time, Gillies could end up as one of the top goaltenders from the 2012 class.
+Gillies could stand to work on his rebound control but any concerns about his agility and footwork appear to have been answered.
+Gillies appears to be one of the top goaltenders from the 2012 class.